Anshula30/Assignment-2/README.md

 ## Data Processing

-The data used foe the following data analysis was found at the following URL.

-"https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2"
+The analysis was done on Storm Data Events "https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2"

 For processing the data some liberaries were loaded